tonethar/IGME-430-Spring-2020/notes/430-course-delivery.md

 ## II.
 Getting Help
 - I will be active on Discord and Email as often as I can to answer questions that come up.
 If you are not currently in the discord, I HIGHLY recommend joining: ​https://discord.gg/BArWmBR
 - Office Hours
-  - Week 10 (Thursday 3/26) - will be on 430 Discord channel during regularly scheduled classtime
+  - Week 10 (Thursday 3/26) - will be on the 430 Discord channel and available via Zoom from 11AM-Noon, and from 2PM-4PM
-  - Week 11 (Tuesday 3/31 & Thursday 4/2) - will be on 430 Discord channel during regularly scheduled classtime
+  - Week 11 (Tuesday 3/31 & Thursday 4/2) - will be on the 430 Discord channel and available via Zoom from 11AM-Noon, and from 2PM-4PM

 ## III.
 Homework Assignments
  - will remain mostly unchanged other than that they have been pushed back to account for the missing week of classes